 At Medtronic, Dr. Schlicht was part of a team that was responsible for developing next-generation Deep-Brain-Stimulation devices to help treat diseases, such movement disorders.

 Dr. Schlicht was a researcher at MIT Lincoln Laboratory conducting research related to national security.
 He was responsible for developing a novel model to predict the decisions of interacting humans.
 The model defined a quantitative method to combine the results from low-fidelity simulations (e.g., novice in an online simulator) with high-fidelity simulations (e.g., expert in an immersive simulator) to evaluate when inexpensive low-fidelity data can be used to as a proxy for expensive high-fidelity simulations.
-Moreover, Dr. Schlicht was also part of an effort to use Serious Games as a means to develop quantitative models of operational decision-making.
+Moreover, he was part of an effort to use Serious Games as a means to develop quantitative models of operational decision-making.

 Dr. Schlicht was a Cognitive Scientist at Aptima and led several SBIR and STTR efforts on projects related to national security.
 In his brief time at Aptima, he was awarded one OSD contract for a biologically-inspired approach to automated scene estimation (BIS-E), in addition to successfully securing one patent for quantifying human reactions to communications.

-While a postdoctoral researcher between Harvard University and Caltech, Dr. Schlicht developed a novel method to quantitatively investigate human decision-making in a competitive (zero-sum) task.
+While a postdoctoral researcher between Harvard University and Caltech, Dr. Schlicht developed a low-fidelity game to quantitatively investigate human decision-making in a competitive (zero-sum) task.
 This research received an enormous amount of public interest and has been covered by several major media outlets (see list below), and resulted in a publication that was rated in the Top 5 Percent of all research output according to metrics by Altmetric.

 Dr. Schlicht has instructed several undergraduate courses at the University of Minnesota, Wellesley College, and Harvard University.
 In 2009, he was awarded the Certificate of Teaching Distinction from Harvard University.